Realtime Market Data (WebSocket)¶

 Channel: orderbook

-Provides real-time market depth (bids/asks), LTP, volume, and trade quantity for subscribed instruments.
+Provides real-time market depth, LTP, LTQ, and traded volume for subscribed instruments.

 Subscribe / Unsubscribe¶